Intellisrc/m2d2/README.md

 var title = m2d2({
     data: {
-      "#title"      : "Hello World",  //Example using an ID ".titleClass" : "Hello World",  //Example using a class name titleClass    : "Hello World"   //Same as above }
+      "#title"      : "Hello World",  //Example using an ID ".title_class" : "Hello World",  //Example using a class name
+      title_class    : "Hello World"   //Will look for a "title_class" tagname, or the class name 'title_class' }
 });
 // To modify it: